 It appears that the stove top instructions for these Costco mashed potatoes are meant to heat just a small portion at a time.

 Main St Bistro Mashed Potatoes Nutritional Information & Calories

 How Many Calories in Costco Mashed Potatoes?

-One serving of Costco mashed potatoes is going to be 1/2 cup or 124g (4.37 ounces).
-Each serving will have 170 calories made up from 9 grams of fat, 20 grams of carbs, and 3 grams of protein.
+One serving of Costco mashed potatoes will be 1/2 cup or 124g (4.37 ounces).
+Each serving will have 170 calories from 9 grams of fat, 20 grams of carbs, and 3 grams of protein.

 This is a standard mashed potato nutritional label.
-It’s not exactly healthy for you, but nothing seems out of place in regards to the nutritional information.
+It’s not exactly healthy for you, but nothing seems out of place regarding the nutritional information.

 Servings Per Container?

-The nutritional label for the Costco mashed potatoes does state there are about 15 servings per container.
+The Costco mashed potatoes’ nutritional label states there are about 15 servings per container.

 In fact, Main St Bistro considers the container to be the entire package and not each individual tray.